CodeCraftingWithAnton/conan2-cmake-template/README.md

 [Micromamba][micromamba] is lightweight and blazing fast version of [conda](https://anaconda.org/) which was originally designed to manage python environment and packages along with their native dependencies.
 However it proved to be well suited for handling native tools independently of python.
 Therefore it is used to install [Python][conda-python] for Conan along with [CMake][conda-cmake], [Ninja][conda-ninja] and [Clang][conda-clang].
 In order to achieve reproducible results, environment uses [conda-forge][conda-forge] remote only.

 "Wait, Conda is a package manager of its own, why do we need Conan" you might ask and will be absolutely correct.
 Conda is a package manager, but it is focused on python and many C++ packages exist there only by chance, because they were needed for some python native dependency. [conda-forge][conda-forge] has more C++ packages, but it comes with a twist, you have to build, test and distribute using their infrastructure and compilers, which is not what most C++ projects want or need.
 Hence conda is not really well suited for generic C++ package management and [Conan 2][conan] is still the right solution.
+On top of that conda environment provides no isolation between packages, meaning any package can access headers, libs and binaries from any other, no matter if it was an explicit or implicit dependency.
+[Conan 2][conan] has strict dependency model and provides clean isolation of dependencies, even allowing having multiple versions of the same library as long as they don't conflict at runtime.

 ## What's inside